Discrete Variational Autoencoding via Policy Search: Discrete Autoencoding via Policy Search (DAPS)

 where $\eta$ is a Lagrangian multiplier.
 The term $\eta$ controls the trust region, i.e., how large of a step we take toward the optimal policy, while $\beta$ controls the policy entropy.
 While Eq.~\ref{eq:qstar} provides us with a solution for the optimal policy, we can only evaluate it on given particles, and we cannot compute the normalizer, since summing over all actions is intractable when using a high-dimensional latent bottleneck.
 However, we will now show that we can use Eq.~\ref{eq:qstar} to evaluate importance weights to update the parametric policy using weighted maximum likelihood.

 \textbf{Updating the Parametric Encoder}.
-Now that we have the form of the optimal nonparametric policy, we can move our parameterized policy toward it using maximum likelihood, which enables us to train it without requiring us to backpropagate through the autoregressive sampling.
-However, because we cannot sample from our nonparametric distribution $q^{*}$, we have to resort to importance sampling, where we use the current parametric encoder as proposal distribution.
+Now that we have the form of the optimal nonparametric policy, we can move our parameterized policy toward it using maximum likelihood, which enables us to train it without requiring backpropagation through the autoregressive sampling.
+However, because we cannot sample from our nonparametric distribution $q^{*}$, we have to resort to importance sampling, where we use the current parametric encoder as the proposal distribution.
 Hence, we maximize a weighted maximum likelihood objective,

 where $w_i = q^{*}(\vz|\vx_i) q_\theta(\vz|\vx_i)^{-1}$ are the importance weights, and the constant term is the entropy of $q^{*}$ which does not affect optimization.
 However, due to the unknown normalizer of $q^{*}$, we can only evaluate the importance weights up to a constant factor, and therefore resort to self-normalized importance weighting using weights $\tilde{w}_i = w_i / \sum_j w_j$.
 Self-normalized importance weights benefit from a lower variance but introduce a bias to the approximation, which diminishes asymptotically for large sample sizes.
 The new objective can then be summarized as maximizing the log-likelihood of our parameterized policy, weighted by $q^{*}$.
-Note that the update for $q^{*}$ is largely determined by the reward, which is the log likelihood of $\vx$ on the generative model.
 The generative model is fixed during the policy update, and the process for updating it will now be described in more detail.

 \textbf{Decoder Update}.
-The generative model and the recognition model (i.e., the policy) are updated alternately using coordinate descent.
-The generative model $p_\vphi(\vx|\vz)$ takes in a latent code $\vz$ and outputs parameters of the distribution over $\vx$.
-When optimizing the ELBO with respect to the generative model, it simplifies to
+The generative model and the recognition model (i.e., the policy) are updated using coordinate descent, which separates the optimization of the decoder from the optimization of the encoder.
+The generative model $p_{\vphi}(\vx | \vz)$ takes in a latent code $\vz$ and outputs the parameters of a distribution over~$\vx$.
+When optimizing the ELBO with respect to $\vphi$, the objective reduces to maximizing the expected log-likelihood under the current recognition model: